20 Best Things to Do in Rancho Cucamonga, CA

 The walk to this location involves many water crossings, some of which require dexterity and surefootedness amongst the slippery boulders.

-So make sure you’re wearing the proper hiking gear to avoid slips, injuries, and exposure to the elements.
+I always make sure to wear proper hiking gear to avoid slips, injuries, and exposure to the elements.

-The falls itself is a sight to behold, and jumping from the top down to the cool waters is a fun experience that only the daring are willing to try.
+The falls itself is a sight to behold, and jumping from the top down to the cool waters is a fun experience that I’ve tried a few times.

 If you want to do it, there are ropes available to cling on—just hang on tight and don’t let yourself slip!